+Troll Falls is one of the most beautiful and accessible waterfalls in Alberta.
 The trail to Troll Falls is extremely popular because it is very easy and conveniently located between Kananaskis Village and Nakiska Ski Area (see below).
 This makes it a family favorite in every season, including in winter when the falls are frozen.

 Besides the main out-and-back trail, you can avoid the crowds by returning via Stoney Trail or Hay Meadows, both of which are just slightly longer.
 From Troll Falls, there’s also a short but steeper trail to Upper Troll Falls.